Punjabi Muslims: Music

 Punjabi music is used by western musicians in many ways, such as mixing with other compositions.
 Sufi music and Qawali, commonly practiced in Punjab, Pakistan; are other important genres in the Punjab region.

 Folk music of Punjab is the traditional music of Punjab produced using traditional musical instruments like Tumba, Algoza, Dhadd, Sarangi, Chimta and more.
 There is a wide range of folk songs for every occasion from birth to death including marriage, festivals, fairs and religious ceremonies.

 Demographics

 Punjabi Muslims are found almost exclusively in Pakistan with 98% of Punjabis who live in Pakistan following Islam, in contrast to Punjabi Sikhs and Punjabi Hindus who predominantly live in India.
 Thus religious homogeneity remains elusive as a predominant Sunni population with Shia, Ahmadiyya and Christian minorities.

-Numbers
+Numbers and trends

 While the total population of Punjab is 127 million as noted in the 2023 Pakistan census, ethnic Punjabis comprise approximately 44.7% of the national population, estimated at 252,364,571 as of 2024.
 Ethnic Punjabis, that is, discounting the local Kashmiris, Pashtuns and Baloch residents, thus number approximately 112,807,000 million in Pakistan; this makes Punjabis the largest ethnic group in Pakistan by population.

+As per a 2025 Dawn News report, based on data compiled by research organisation Population Council, UK Aid and the United Nations Population, Pakistan's Punjab had an annual growth rate of 2.53%.
+According to demographic projections, if the province’s current total fertility rate of 3.4 children per woman remains unchanged, Punjab’s population could more than double to approximately 253 million by 2050.